All 5 ACT Sections Explained With Tips

-ACT Writing tests your potential to write a clear, detailed essay that analyzes an issue with a different perspective within a limited 40-minute time period.
-You’ll then be assessed along with four domains and given a score from 1-6 by two graders, leading to a score out of 12.
+ACT Writing tests your potential to write a clear, detailed essay analyzing an issue with a different perspective within a limited 40-minute time period.
+You'll then be assessed along with four domains and given a score from 1-6 by two graders, leading to a score out of 12.

 Let's have a look at the breakdown of the section.